dotnet/docs-maui/docs/platform-integration/appmodel/permissions.md

 ## Extending permissions

 The Permissions API was created to be flexible and extensible for applications that require more validation or permissions that aren't included in .NET MAUI.
-Create a class that inherits from `Permissions.BasePermission`, and implement the required abstract methods.
+Create a class that inherits from <xref:Microsoft.Maui.ApplicationModel.Permissions.BasePermission>, and implement the required abstract methods.
 The following example code demonstrates the basic abstract members, but without implementation:

 :::code language="csharp" source="../snippets/shared_1/AppModelPage.xaml.cs" id="permission_class":::

-When implementing a permission in a specific platform, the `BasePlatformPermission` class can be inherited from.
+When implementing a permission in a specific platform, the <xref:Microsoft.Maui.ApplicationModel.Permissions.BasePlatformPermission> class can be inherited from.
 This class provides extra platform helper methods to automatically check the permission declarations.
 This helps when creating custom permissions that do groupings, for example requesting both **Read** and **Write** access to storage on Android.
 The following code example demonstrates requesting **Read** and **Write** storage access:

 :::code language="csharp" source="../snippets/shared_1/AppModelPage.xaml.cs" id="permission_readwrite":::